kcxgu/dad-jokes/README.md

 - Development stage used BrowserRouter.
 This uses HTML5 history API but needs to be backed by a web server.
 It needs control over the server so that you can serve index.html for all routes.

-- However, BrowserRouter didn't work upon deployment because we don't have control of the Github pages so I switched from BrowserRouter to HashRouter;
+- However, BrowserRouter didn't work upon deployment because we don't have control of the GitHub Pages so I switched from BrowserRouter to HashRouter;

 - HashRouter uses URL hash, which puts no limitations on supported browsers or web server.
 Server-side routing is independent from client-side routing.
 It is not limited to single page applications.